• Skip to primary navigation

 • With a fork whisk egg white with the remaining ¼ teaspoon vanilla extract.

-• Scoop dough into balls (about 18g) and roll between your hands until smooth and rounded.
+• Scoop one tablespoon of dough (about 18g) and roll between your hands until smooth and rounded.

 • Dip balls into egg white then roll into chopped almonds.